fossasia/open-event-server/docs/installation/docker.md

 * Then exit the shell by typing `\q` and ENTER.

 * Now the database is created, so let's create the tables.
-Open the application's shell by `docker-compose run web /bin/bash`.
+Open the application's shell by `docker-compose run web sh`.
 Then write the following commands.

 ```bash
 python3 create_db.py